AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/AccessModifiers.md

 # Access Modifiers in C#
-Access modifiers regulate how a member of a class (a field, property, method, event, or even the function itself) can be accessed in relation to external or internal code.
+Access modifiers regulate how a member of a class (a field, property, method, event, or even the class itself) can be accessed in relation to external or internal code.
 There are three types of access: public, private, and protected.
 By default, classes are public and class members are private; however, you should still always explicitly write out the accessor to maintain clean, readable code.